LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 - [x] Draft the Pre-Graduation portion.
 - [ ] Detail dialogue and events.
 (Make as many details about the environment for interaction with the map)
 - [ ] Review each other's scripts
-	** overarching review note.
-Do we keep the apostrophe in the game text or do we keep the language professional (you're vs you are)?
 - [ ] Implement in the game
 # Context
 Lakshmi graduates from postal guild, then the story of Dolphin Bay starts.